jbremer/pyasm2/IMPLEMENTATION.md

 It is, however, not possible to reference to anonymous labels outside of the current block (i.e. an IndexError is thrown.)

+There are three different possible values for relative indices.

+* *Negative Index* &rarr; Points to an anonymous label before the current instruction.
+* *Zero Index* &rarr; Points to a transparant label which points to the current instruction.
+* *Positive Index* &rarr; Points to an anonymous label after the current instruction.

 Throughout the following sections we will refer to this snippet, by rewriting it a little bit every time.